 topaz 6 and 13

 These extra sizes of topaz have both different reasons for their existence.
 To take size 13 first: I have always found the height of Topaz 11 to really be a bit on the low side on interlaced screen modes (like 640x512).
 So a few years ago, I decided to modify a copy of Topaz 11 by adding a couple of pixels to the height of the characters (hence size 13).

 Size 6 was simply born out of frustration over how much space Topaz 8 uses for Workbench icon text on non-interlaced screens (like 640x256).
 So here two pixels was chopped off the height.
 Have in mind that icon text is the main reason for this font, you can also use it as system and screen font as well, but text lines may appear to be too close together by doing so.
 Another thing I can mention is that you may find some characters, like "g" and certain international ones to look a bit "funky" with this size (I really did my best :-)

-This is a proportional version of the Topaz and Topaz_extra font, with sizes 6, 8, 11 and 13.
+This is a proportional version of the Topaz font, with sizes 6, 8, 11 and 13.
 Standard Topaz is really a mono-spaced font, which means that every character will use exactly the same space on screen.
 While this is fine for system text, a proportional font is best suited for icon and screen text.
 This is because each character will then use different widths on the screen, which leads to the text taking up less space (appearing a bit more "dense").

 PS!
 If you are interested in trying out Typeface, it can be found on Aminet.